Nebraska Medicaid Program

 For help with coding medical equipment and supplies, use the Centers for Medicare and Medicaid Services (CMS) website at http://www.cms.gov/Center/Provider-Type/Durable-Medical-Equipment-DME-Center.html.

-As the provider, it is your responsibility to appropriately and accurately code your claims.
 If you have questions about billing requirements, contact your Medicaid Program Specialist.

 I submitted my claim, but I haven’t heard anything.
 What should I do?